-The Author is unsure as to the meaning of the abbreviation DofE&OS or DEOS, but is partly right in his assumption that the initials mean ”Director of Equipment and Ordnance Services” the correct designation was “Director of Equipment and Ordnance Stores”.
-At the time was Major Thomas McCristell, who had previously been the head of the Defence Stores Department from April 1916 becoming the head of the NZAOC & NZAOD in March 1917.
+The Author is unsure of the meaning of the abbreviation DofE&OS or DEOS but is partly right in his assumption that the initials mean ”Director of Equipment and Ordnance Services” the correct designation was “Director of Equipment and Ordnance Stores”.
+At the time was Major Thomas McCristell, who had previously been the head of the Defence Stores Department from April 1916, becoming the head of the NZAOC & NZAOD in March 1917.
 Remaining in the role until January 1920, when the position was renamed to “Director of Ordnance Services” and Lt Col H.E Pilkington became the incumbent.

 List of Customers